Home

 Between the Horsforth Vale housing development and Cragg Wood, we are building a flood storage area.
 This will play an integral part in increasing the standard of protection downstream in Leeds to 1-in-200 years, including an allowance for climate change.

 The flood storage area will be operated by a flood control structure consisting of two large floodgates and a 200m embankment with a maximum height of 6.2m above existing ground level.
 This structure will operate automatically to reduce the volume of river water heading downstream in flood conditions over the 1 in 100-year threshold.
-The flood storage area can hold up to 1,800,000m3 of water when the river levels are high and then slowly release it back into the river when it is safe to do so.
+The flood storage area can hold up to 1,800,000mof water when the river levels are high and then slowly release it back into the river when it is safe to do so.

 The below mock ups show how the completed storage area will look before and during a flooding event: